Art

 ART_VS 4600: Advanced Photography

 Advanced studio course in photography focuses on a process of production, critique, and revision.
 Students pursue a self-directed body of work made in direct relationship to photography's expanding definition; its past and present position within the the arts; and within the diverse landscape of imaging practices and visual culture.
-Payment of expendable material fee is required.
 May repeat up to 15 hours maximum.

 Credit Hours: 3